jmetzger/training-mysql-windows/basics/storage-engines.md

   * row-level locking
   * multi-versioning

+## Internally

-indexes refer to the data through primary keys indexes can quickly get huge in size
+  * indexes refer to the data through primary keys
+  * indexes can quickly get huge in size
-→ if size of primary index is not small Caching/Indexes optimized caching:
+    * if size of primary index is not small
-InnoDB puts Data in Buffer Pool
+  * InnoDB puts Data in Buffer Pool
-The Buffer Pool is in memory
+  * The Buffer Pool is in memory
-Builds hash-indexes to speed up row retrieval unpacked indexes indexes are not compressed because of that → bigger than in MySQL